The Mayor of Folsom Street: The Life and Legacy of Alan Selby

 Jordy Jones is a native Californian and a longtime San Francisco resident now living in rural Mendocino County.
 He is an independent scholar, curator, artist and activist.
 He received his PhD in visual studies, with an emphasis in critical theory, from the University of California Irvine in 2008.
 He is the author of The Mayor of Folsom Street: The Auto/Biography of “Daddy” Alan Selby, aka Mr. S (Fair Page Media, 2017).

 Jeremy Prince started with the GLBT Historical Society in 2011 as a volunteer in the newly opened GLBT Historical Society Museum.
-He is now the society’s director of exhibitions and museum operations.
+He served as the society’s director of exhibitions and museum operations until May, 2019.
 He holds an MA in early modern European history and museum studies from San Francisco State University.
-In 2013 established an independent archives dedicated to collecting and preserving the history of gay “bear” culture.
+In 2013 he nestablished an independent archives dedicated to collecting and preserving the history of gay “bear” culture.

 Gayle Rubin received her PhD in anthropology from the University of Michigan, Ann Arbor, in 1994 and has been teaching there since 2003.
 She is the author of a series of groundbreaking articles on the politics of sex and gender collected in Deviations: The Gayle Rubin Reader (Duke University Press, 2012) and a forthcoming book on gay leather culture in San Francisco.